www.handicapmd.com - HandicapMD

 What is the Medical Certification Section of the Application?

 The medical certification section is a crucial part of the application that must be completed by a licensed healthcare professional.
-It verifies the applicant's disability and the need for a parking accommodation.
+It verifies the applicant's disability and the need for a accommodation.

 Who Can Prescribe Disabled Permits in Nebraska?